-- 1. Remove the JIS terminal screws from the (outdoor unit or indoor unit) terminal plate with a JIS screwdriver.
-(See information about LG terminal connections below.) - 2.
-Position the ring terminal around the terminal, place the terminal screw in the ring, and tighten to the terminal plate using a JIS screwdriver. - Firmly attach the wire; secure in a way to prevent external forces from being imparted to the terminal block. - Use an appropriately sized JIS screwdriver for tightening the terminals. - O Do not overtighten the connections; overtightening will damage the terminals.
+- Remove the JIS terminal screws from the (outdoor unit, branch distribution unit, or indoor unit) terminal plate with a JIS screwdriver.
+(See information about LG terminal connections on the next page.) - 2.
+Position the ring terminal around the terminal, place the terminal screw in the ring, and tighten to the terminal plate using a JIS screwdriver. - Firmly attach the wire; secure in a way to prevent external forces from being imparted to the terminal block. - Use an appropriately sized JIS screwdriver for tightening the terminals. - O Do not over tighten the connections; over tightening will damage the terminals.